-Whether it is a wedding, Sweet 16 birthday, Bar or Bat Mitzvah or major anniversary in Oak Hill, the celebrants want to hold on to their memories through as many pictures as possible.
+Whether it is a wedding, Sweet 16 birthday, Bar or Bat Mitzvah or major anniversary in New Smyrna Beach, the celebrants want to hold on to their memories through as many pictures as possible.
 Even a professional photographer will not be able to capture all of those special moments and emotions.
 The solution is to have as many photographers as possible.
 However, that can be a bit expensive.
 Therefore, consider having disposable cameras that the guests can use to take pictures and share with the party hosts.

 If you are in the party planning business, or even selling cameras, these are great products for special occasions.
 The disposable cameras do not cost much and provide an opportunity to get a wider range of pictures then just having a professional.
 This is a great suggestion for the host and a great opportunity for your business to offer something truly special.